 Water is good for you.
 Research shows that proper hydration offers many health benefits including better digestion, increased energy levels, and improved skin health (17).
-What most people don’t know is that there’s a right and wrong time to drink water if you’re trying to lose weight.
+What most people don’t know is that there might be a right and wrong time to drink water if you’re trying to lose weight.
 One study found that drinking water before meals can help you eat less and lose weight (6).
-So, the right time to drink water for weight loss is before you eat a meal, and all through the day.
+So, the right time to drink water for weight loss may be before you eat a meal, and all through the day.
 Many people believe that drinking water before bed will help them lose weight.
 Unfortunately, there is no scientific evidence to support this claim.
-Drinking water before bed may lead to weight gain.
+Drinking too much water before bed may even lead to weight gain.
 Let’s find out the reason why.

 Does Drinking Water At Night Make You Gain Weight?

-Yes, drinking water before bed can make you more likely to gain weight.
+Yes, it’s possible that drinking water before bed might make you more likely to gain weight or make it more difficult to lose weight.
 When you drink water before bed, you’re more likely to wake up in the middle of the night to use the restroom.
 This can disrupt your sleep, leaving you feeling tired and cranky the next day.

 When you’re tired, you’re more likely to make poor food choices or forego exercise altogether.
 Poor sleep has also been linked to an increased appetite, so you may find yourself eating more during the day if you’re not well-rested (16).

-The cortisol-inducing effects of a poor night’s sleep are yet another reason why drinking water before bed is a bad idea.
+The cortisol-inducing effects of a poor night’s sleep are yet another reason why drinking a lot of water before bed is a bad idea.